jomifepe/ipleiria-snakeai/README.md

 # SnakeAI
-This was a school project which consisted on creating the Snake Game using neural networks and genetic algorithms to make the snake play by itself.
+University project - Snake game that uses neural networks and genetic algorithms to make the snake play by itself.

 ## Dataset parameters:
 1. **Environment size**: *«number»*